All but the most minor animal bites should probably be assessed and treated by a health professional - in particular, bites to hands.

-- Animal Bites and Pasteurella infections: Information for Healthcare Staff; Public Health England, May 2011
+- Pasteurellosis: characteristics, diagnosis and management; Public Health England, May 2011

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.